networknext/next/docs/setup_storage_project.md

 A json key file will download to your computer at this point.
 Create a new directory under your home directory called `~/secrets` and move the json file into this directory so that it has the path `~/secrets/terraform-storage.json`.
 The filename must be exact or the terraform setup process will not work.

+7. Edit the terraform storage project configuration

+8. Setup the storage project with terraform

-7. Create a service account to be used by semaphoreci to upload files to cloud storage
+9. Create a service account to be used by semaphoreci to upload files to cloud storage

 Create a new service account and called "semaphore" and give it "Cloud Storage" -> "Storage admin" role, so it can upload files.

 <img width="1008" alt="Screenshot 2023-08-06 at 9 29 28 PM" src="https://github.com/networknext/next/assets/696656/a8e32e06-5ae6-433f-b95d-c4a6d9ba3132">

-8. Create and download a JSON key for the semaphore service account
+10. Create and download a JSON key for the semaphore service account

 Select "Manage Keys" for your new service account: